coherenceplatform/cnc/docs/examples/django-gke.md

     image: redis
 ```

-As you can see, for each worker you can set minimum replicas, `cpu` and `memory` which is useful if you've got different task resource requirements.
+As you can see, for each worker you can set minimum replicas, `cpus` and `memory` which is useful if you've got different task resource requirements.

 If needed, you can also customize the `k8s` deployments for the worker and the api server. as much as you'd like, following the `AWS` example [here](../customization/aws_ecs.md) but using the `gke` flavor and appropriate filenames instead.
 You can add more yml objects into those templates as needed, if required.